jose-fmeyer/EasyRouteApp/README.md

 # EasyRouteApp
-Easy Route is an App that help users to find routes and timetables of Florianópolis public transportation.
+Easy Route is an App that help users to find routes and timetables of Florianópolis's public transportation.